SRA-VJTI/blog/_posts/2020-10-11-gdb-for-noobs.md

     OK!
 So now I go back ad make changes in my while loop condition to ``while(n>=1)``

-    4. Let's see if the issue is fixed!
+    * point 4 Let's see if the issue is fixed!
     Press `q` and then `y` to exit the gdb, and again compile your new program:
     * ```g++ -g factorial.cpp -o fact```
     * ```gdb fact```